niveklabs/tfwriter/google-beta/r/google_container_cluster.md

 variable "node_version" {
   description = "(optional) - The Kubernetes version on the nodes.
 Must either be unset or set to the same value as min_master_version on create.
 Defaults to the default version set by GKE which is not necessarily the latest version.
 This only affects nodes in the default node pool.
 While a fuzzy version can be specified, it's recommended that you specify explicit versions as Terraform will see spurious diffs when fuzzy versions are used.
 See the google_container_engine_versions data source's version_prefix field to approximate fuzzy versions in a Terraform-compatible way.
 To update nodes in other node pools, use the version attribute on the node pool." type        = string default     = null
 }

+variable "private_ipv6_google_access" {
+  description = "(optional) - The desired state of IPv6 connectivity to Google Services.
+By default, no private IPv6 access to or from Google Services (all access will be via IPv4)." type        = string default     = null
+}